-EDWARDSVILLE - Southern Illinois University Edwardsville Chancellor Dr. Randy Pembrook, along with SIUE vice chancellors, faculty and staff, listened attentively as approximately 250 SIUE students gathered Tuesday, Nov.
-15 in the Stratton Quadrangle.
+EDWARDSVILLE - This past week, Southern Illinois University Edwardsville Chancellor Dr. Randy Pembrook, along with SIUE vice chancellors, faculty and staff, listened attentively as approximately 250 SIUE students gathered in the Stratton Quadrangle.
 A variety of speakers came forward to voice concerns about campus life and their expectation that the University work toward a more inclusive environment.

 Chancellor Pembrook wants all campus community members to know that their voices are valued.
-"I'm proud of the students who came forward today to share their stories, voice their opinions and raise awareness," he said.
+"I'm proud of the students who came forward today to share their stories, voice their opinions and raise awareness," he said at the Tuesday gathering.